bakhbyergyen7/bakhbyergyen7.github.io/index.md

 # Welcome to My Portfolio!

-Hi, I'm [Your Name], a passionate [Your Profession] with expertise in [Your Skills].
-I love [what you love about your field] and am dedicated to [your mission or goal].
+Hi, I'm Bakhbyergyen Yerjan, a passionate aspiring ML engineer with expertise in Robotics, Embedded Systems and Aerospace Engineering.
+I love programming RC cars and am dedicated to building safer, faster and more robust systems.
 Explore my projects and experience to learn more about what I do!